-An easy way to prepare seasonal radishes from the market or garden!
-Tart, sweet and salty with great crunch, these quick pickled radishes are an easy affair.
+Tart, sweet and salty with great crunch, these quick pickled radishes are easy to make.
 The pickling process needs a minimum of 8 hours, but prep is quick and they make a great condiment for sandwiches or salads.
 Because these are not canned or heat processed, they must stay refrigerated and should be consumed within 1-2 weeks.

 Spring is Radish Season